a1akris/lifetimes-book/src/borrow_checking.md

 }
 ```

-We see only one lifetime paramater which means we need to infer only one region for this function(Yes, we're inferring
+We see only one lifetime parameter which means we need to infer only one region for this function (yes, we're inferring
 regions for the whole function, not for each of its arguments).
 This region must hold `items`, `blog_url`, `Item` references and... an iterator.
 The complete function
-signature actually looks like that:
+signature actually looks like this:

 ```rust,noplayground
 fn post_urls_from_blog<'a>(